 - Whiplash injuries

-The splenius muscles are major contributors to migraine headaches.
-These muscles should also be examined and treated in all whiplash injuries.
+- The splenius muscles should be examined and treated in all whiplash injuries.

 Clinical diagnoses to which the splenius cervicis muscle symptoms may contribute: